 Modern psychological tenets support the notion that, under normal circumstances, children do not reject their parents.
 They really only do so when they are psychologically manipulated and induced by trusted adults, such as the alienating parent.

-This website is dedicated to the alienated children who suffers daily in the hands of alienating parents and to the alienated parents who are suffering the domestic violence waged upon them, using the most precious being to them – their children – as a weapon.
+This website is dedicated to the alienated children who suffers daily in the hands of alienating parents and to the targeted parents who are suffering the domestic violence waged upon them, using the most precious being to them – their children – as a weapon.
 It is to promote research and awareness in this area.
-In the “Scientific Publications” you will find scholarly work e.g. how outpatient therapy can make things worse, how removing children from alienator is safe, etc. There is an urgent need for funding research in this area and bring scientific rigor to help bring solutions to this serious problem.
+In the “Scientific Publications” you will find scholarly work e.g. how outpatient therapy can make things worse, how removing children from alienator is safe, etc. There is an urgent need for funding research in this area and bring scientific rigor to help bring solutions to this serious family problem.

 Factoid: April 25th is Parental Alienation Awareness Day